VirulentArc/asrock-rx9070xt-rgb/README.md

 ## Quick Install: CachyOS / Arch Linux

-These are the easiest instructions if you are on CachyOS, Arch, or an Arch-based distro.
+These instructions are for CachyOS, Arch Linux, and Arch-based distros.

 ### 1. Install the required package